zhongjian-ready/Whispering-Companion-of-Love-Backend/README.md

 ## Running Locally

-1. Ensure PostgreSQL and Redis are running.
+1. Ensure MySQL and Redis are running.
 2. Update `config.yaml` with your database and redis credentials.
 3. Run the server:
    ```bash